 Rule 9: Physical Abuse, Threat, Harassment, Assault, or Battery By a Student To Another Student or To Any Person Not Employed By the School District (Includes Fighting) - A student shall not cause or attempt to cause bodily injury or behave in such a way as could reasonably cause bodily injury to any person.
 A student shall not make threatening, harassing or intimidating remarks, written or electronic statements, gestures or posturing toward any student which threatens the safety or well being of that person or has the likelihood of provoking a fight.
-This includes, but is not limited to, fighting, pushing, hitting, use of profanity, sexual harassment or misconduct, Internet harassment/bullying/threats that disrupt the school environment, or ethnic, racial, or religious slurs.
+This includes, but is not limited to, fighting, pushing, hitting, use of profanity, sexual harassment as define by Board Policy JCAC or sexual misconduct, Internet harassment/bullying/threats that disrupt the school environment, or ethnic, racial, or religious slurs.